You are here

 This consultation closed on 21 March 2019.

 Invitation to comment

-The TGA is seeking comments from interested parties on proposed improvements to the generic medicine authorisation process.
+The TGA sought comments from interested parties on proposed improvements to the generic medicine authorisation process.

 - Consultation: Reforms to the generic medicine market authorisation process (pdf,261kb)